dagraham/plm-dgraham/README.md

 	- `letter.txt` contains the email addresses of the players, the subject and the body of an email to be sent requesting their "cannot play" dates.
 These can be copied and pasted into your favorite email application.
 	- `responses.yaml` contains various details about the project together with a *responses* section with lines having the format

-			lastname, firstname: na
+			lastname, firstname: nr

-	as responses are received from players, the `na` (no answer) should be changed to refect the actual response.
+	as responses are received from players, the `nr` (no response) should be changed to refect the actual response.

 - `make-schedule.py` is invoked when all the responses from the players have been recorded.
 This script performs steps 2 and 3 listed above to produce the schedule for the project, `schedule.txt`.

+Both scripts can be run more than once but will warn if file is to be overwritten and ask permission to do so.

 ## Initial Setup